samrobbins85/se-docs/docs/Developer/removeTray.md

 title: removeTray
 ---

-Removes a tray from the warehouse
+Removes a tray from the warehouse.
 ## URL
 ```http request
 POST /stockTake/removeTray